 The goal of the UNT graduate conducting program is to develop conductors for professional careers in performance and education through intensive study of literature and pedagogy.
 The rigorous and varied curriculum prepares well-rounded conductors for successful professional careers in their chosen field.
 Graduate Conducting Associates receive practical experience working regularly with all Wind Studies ensembles (the Wind Symphony, Wind Orchestra, Wind Ensemble, Brass Band, Symphonic Band, Concert Band, Brass Choir, and the Green Brigade Marching Band), and appear on concert programs throughout the year.
 Additionally, the Conducting Associates serve in an internship capacity and are integrally involved in all administrative aspects of the Wind Studies Area.

-Applicants can learn more about the Wind Studies area by following this link to our website: https://windstudies.music.unt.edu/, or this link to our Facebook page to view our activities during this fall semester: https://www.facebook.com/untwindstudies.
+Applicants can learn more about the Wind Studies area by following this link to our website: https://windstudies.music.unt.edu/, or this link to our Facebook page to view our activities during the year: https://www.facebook.com/untwindstudies.

 Once admitted to the College of Music, graduate students are eligible for competitive, merit-based scholarships, and teaching assistantships and fellowships.
 Assistantships and fellowships are awarded each spring for the following academic year.
 Teaching fellows may receive the opportunity to serve as an instructor of record for our Concert Band, University Band, and/or Fundamentals of Conducting courses.
 More information about scholarship opportunities can be found at this website: https://music.unt.edu/admissions/scholarships.
 Other financial assistance programs are outlined at the financial aid website: https://financialaid.unt.edu/.

 Applicants must meet admission requirements for the Toulouse Graduate School as well as complete a successful audition within the College of Music.
-Applicants will only be admitted after acceptance to both the Graduate School and College.
+Applicants will only be admitted after acceptance to both the Graduate School and College of Music.
 Graduate school requirements are outlined at the following link: https://tgs.unt.edu/future-students/graduate-admissions.

 College of Music admissions procedures can be found here: https://music.unt.edu/admissions.
 Audition materials are gathered and facilitated through the Acceptd Portal: https://app.getacceptd.com/untmusic.

 Applicants should be prepared to submit a 20-minute video recording containing both rehearsal and performance footage (face front perspective), a resume/C.V., repertoire list, and an example of scholarly writing.
-Recognizing that it may not be possible to acquire current video of rehearsals/performances due to COVID-19-related safety measures, the faculty suggests you submit older, but reasonably recent, examples of your conducting and/or video of you coaching/rehearsing an ensemble.
+The faculty recognizes that it may not have been possible to acquire recent video of rehearsals/performances due to COVID-19-related safety measures.
+If you do not have video from this year, the faculty suggests you submit older, but reasonably recent, examples of your conducting and/or video of you coaching/rehearsing an ensemble.
+The video may be any combination of length and duration clips.
 Regardless, your submission should be creative and represent the best display of your highest level of musicianship.

 For further information or questions related to Wind Studies at UNT and applying to the program, please contact our faculty: